pflanze/better-qmail-remote/README.md

-It being a wrapper written in Perl (with tainting checks on) means that there is no need to patch Qmail, i.e. it works with the `qmail` package from Debian and there should be less risk of opening a security hole.
+It being a wrapper written in Perl (with tainting checks on) means that there is no need to patch Qmail, i.e. it works with the `qmail` package from Debian (which is actually [netqmail](http://www.qmailwiki.org/Netqmail)) and there should be less risk of opening a security hole.

 It is a reworked version of the [dkim script from qmailtoaster](http://qmailtoaster.com/dkim.tgz).
 I'm running it on